Adaptive Frameworks

 Board engagement transformation concept

-Your advisory board members are successful executives, seasoned professionals, and influential community leaders.
+Your advisory board members are successful executives and influential community leaders.
 They joined your board because they believe in your mission.
-Yet most of them sit through performative quarterly meetings feeling underutilized while your organization struggles with challenges that match their exact expertise.
-This disconnect represents one of the nonprofit sector's greatest missed opportunities.
+Yet most of them sit through quarterly meetings feeling underutilized while your organization struggles with challenges that match their exact expertise.

 The Million-Dollar Board That Wasn't